 Barring the miraculous-which we should never bar-most Middle East governments will likely replace superficial democratic reform with sharia law.
-This is because Western-style elections are part of a distinctly Western political system and culture, rooted in Judeo-Christian values, which has little relevance to the Arab Muslim world.21 h Very sadly, innocent, common people will suffer the most.
+This is because Western-style elections are part of a distinctly Western political system and culture, rooted in Judeo-Christian values, which has little relevance to the Arab Muslim world.^{21 h} Very sadly, innocent, common people will suffer the most.

 Dr. Zuhdi Jasser is a well-known authority on Islam and human rights.
 He is a former US naval officer and founder-president of the respectable American Islamic Forum for Democracy.
-Jasser, himself a moderate Muslim, cautions that "those who say democracy and political Islam can peacefully coexist are ill-informed."
+Jasser, himself a moderate Muslim, cautions that "those who say democracy and political Islam can peacefully coexist are ill-informed."22 for hegemony across the entire Middle East.

-As Islamic states pivot from one form of terror driven dictatorship to another, the more powerful regimes will compete for hegemony across the entire Middle East.
 They make no secret of their goal to resurrect the Islamic caliphate-but this time they anticipate forcibly inaugurating, through brutal jihad, a cataclysmic end times scenario along with it.
 Expect to see Iran and Turkey, possibly aligned with Russia or China, contending at the forefront.
 As we look briefly at Middle East nations below, pray with me that God's light will shine through even the darkest Islamic veil.